 A brand archetype is a way of presenting a brand as a persona, thus making it more recognizable and relatable for consumers.

 Creating a brand archetype that resonates with customers requires a lot of in-depth research.
-Large corporations spend millions on research, enterprise marketing intelligence tools, and data collection to develop their archetypes.
+Large corporations spend millions on research and data collection to develop their archetypes.

 The idea comes from the psychological theories of Carl Jung, a 20th-century Swiss psychiatrist, and psychoanalyst.
 He believed that people have one dominant trait that leads to typical behavioral patterns, desires, values, and motivations.